The pharynx is a muscular tube that connects the oral and nasal cavity to the larynx and oesophagus.

-It begins at the base of the skull and ends inferiorly to the cricoid cartilage (C6).
-It is comprised of three parts; the nasopharynx, oropharynx and laryngopharynx (from superior to inferior).
+It begins at the base of the skull and ends at the inferior border of the cricoid cartilage (C6).
+The pharynx is comprised of three parts (superior to inferior):

 In this article, we shall look at the anatomy of the pharynx – its structure, neurovascular supply, and any clinical correlations.

 The nasopharynx is found between the base of the skull and the soft palate.
 It is continuous with the nasal cavity and performs a respiratory function by conditioning inspired air and propagating it into the larynx.

 This part of the pharynx is lined with respiratory epithelium; ciliated pseudostratified columnar epithelium with goblet cells.